adamtupper/usaugment/README.md

 ## Contributing

 I'd love for this package to grow and flourish into a resource that anyone with an interest in training deep neural networks for ultrasound analysis tasks can pick up and use quickly and easily.
-Any help addressing bugs, contributing new augmentations, or any other improvements are welcome and appreiciated!
+Any help addressing bugs, contributing new augmentations, or any other improvements are welcome and appreciated!
 I only ask that you respect the community guidelines laid out in the `CODE_OF_CONDUCT.md`.
 For more information on how to contribute, checkout out the [Documentation](https://github.com/adamtupper/usaugment/wiki).

 To ensure that your code meets the style guidelines etc., make sure you install the optional development dependencies: